Yehuda D. Nevo: Development of support for the Revisionist School in Islamic Studies

+The stone by Ezra Beer Hamzim in Mecca) was in the south and because there was also the "Beit Midrash of the name and past."

+In practice, his opinion in Yehuda Nevo's study of the failure of Islamic traditions about Muhammad has also existed for many years at the opinion of Shi'ite Islam.

 Research

 Nevo discovered Kufic inscriptions in the Negev desert in Israel, four hundred of which were published in Ancient Arabic Inscriptions from the Negev.
 This led him and Judith Koren, a librarian at the University of Haifa, to re-examine the origins of Islam, and early Islamic history.

 They fundamentally doubt the historicity of Islamic traditional accounts of early Islam, thus adhering to the Revisionist School of Islamic Studies.
 Nevo and Koren co-authored a work called Crossroads to Islam: The Origins of the Arab Religion and the Arab State, which presents a theory of the origins and development of the Islamic state and religion.
 According to them, the Arabs conquered the Near East with a mixture of pre-Islamic pagan and "Indeterminate Monotheistic" beliefs.
 The Arab's beliefs were modified in contact with the Jewish-Christian monotheism they encountered in the conquered land.
 Nevo's research cast doubts on the historicity of the traditional narrative of Muhammad as a prophet and the traditional history of the Quran.